lesliemayeux/MechaCar_Statistical_Analysis/README.md

 The slope of the linear model is not considered to be zero because the p-value is less than 0.05.

 ### Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
-This model has an r-squared value of 0.7149 which means this regression model does predict the MPG of MechCar accurately 71% of the time.
+This model has an r-squared value of 0.7149 which means this regression model does predict the MPG of MechaCar accurately 71% of the time.